rajadev44/travel-blog/README.md

-# MySQL, PHPMyAdmin and Node.js (ready for Express development)
+# Travel Blog - SD2 Project - MySQL, PHPMyAdmin and Node.js (ready for Express development)

 This will install Mysql and phpmyadmin (including all dependencies to run Phpmyadmin) AND node.js